-On line 25, figure the excess casualty loss by multiplying the business use percentage from line 3 by the part of casualty losses that would not be allowable if you did not use your home for business (\$100 plus 10% of your adjusted gross income).
+On line 25, figure the excess casualty loss by multiplying the business use percentage from line 3 by the part of casualty losses that would not be allowable if you did not use your home for business (i.e., the casualty losses in excess of the amount on line 5).

 On line 26, enter the depreciation deduction from Part 3.

-If you claimed a deduction for business use of your home on your 2000 tax return, enter on line 27 the amount from line 40 of your 2000 worksheet.
+If you claimed a deduction for business use of your home on your 2003 tax return, enter on line 27 the amount from line 40 of your 2003 worksheet.